-We love breakfast burritos, but all of that last-minute assembly and rolling isn’t exactly realistic when you’re cooking for a crowd.
-That’s why we came up with this burrito/enchilada hybrid—all of the components of a good breakfast burrito in an easy, make-ahead casserole form.
+We love breakfast burritos, but all that last-minute assembly and rolling isn’t exactly realistic when you’re cooking for a crowd.
+That’s why we came up with this burrito/enchilada hybrid—all the components of a good breakfast burrito in an easy, make-ahead casserole form.
 If you have time to make salsa or enchilada sauce, go for it; if not, use your favorite store-bought version.

 9 large eggs

 ½ teaspoon kosher salt, plus extra as needed

 2 tablespoons olive oil or butter, plus extra for greasing the baking dish

 1 (14-ounce) can black beans, rinsed and drained

 6 sprigs cilantro (stem and leaves), finely chopped, plus extra, to garnish